yamahigashi/unofficial-fabricengine-documents-ja/Source/GettingStartedGuide/baseinstallation.rst

 |FABRIC_PRODUCT_NAME| runs on Windows 7 SP1 (or later) 64-bit, CentOS 6.x 64-bit, and Mac OS X 10.7 "Lion" (or later).

 .. note:: Windows requires installing Visual Studio 2013 `redistributable <https://www.microsoft.com/en-us/download/details.aspx?id=40784>`_ if it is not already in the system.
-.. note:: OS X requires installing the Qt 4 Framework libraries.
-If they are not found, you will get the following error :strong:`"dyld: Library not loaded: /usr/local/lib/QtOpenGL.framework/Versions/4/QtOpenGL Referenced from: /Applications/FabricEngine/bin/canvas Reason: image not found Trace/BPT trap: 5"`.
-To install them, you can use the Homebrew package manager (http://brew.sh/).
-Once Homebrew is installed, open a terminal and run the following command "brew install qt4".
-Canvas then should work as expected.

 |FABRIC_PRODUCT_NAME| is provided as a single archive for each platform.
 The archive contains: